sssgrowth/ATT_SPECIES/README.md

 ## Data
 ### v0.3
-[Download](https://pan.baidu.com/s/1PY-_mxds7A_HoyWysjsxlA).
-This version of data will be accessed by an api for convenient query and management.
+[Download](https://pan.baidu.com/s/163Ferpz9ZCvcQgRXTRQSqw).
+Code: f5ic This version of data will be accessed by an api for convenient query and management.
 Currently, the abstract and full-text datasets have been uploaded to the Baidu Yun for temporary management.
 It includes the following files:

 + Whole corpus datasets
 	+ abstract (train/dev/test set), full-text (train/dev/test set)